slyrz/mango/README.md

 *Generate manual pages from the source code of your Go commands*

-*mango* is a small command line utility that allows you to create manual pages from the source code of your Go commands.
+mango is a small command line utility that allows you to create manual pages from the source code of your Go commands.
+It builds manual pages from the comments and *flag* function calls found in your .go files.

 #### Building